Today's Articles

 *Bethel African Methodist Episcopal Church of Atlanta was founded on this date in 1847.

 In 1847, Bethel Tabernacle was officially founded, later called Big Bethel African Methodist Episcopal Church.
 In 1879, the Gate City Colored School, the first public school for African Americans in the city, was founded in the basement of Big Bethel.
-In 1881, Morris Brown College was founded in the basement of Big Bethel A.M.E.
+In 1881, Morris Brown College was established in the basement of Big Bethel A.M.E.
 Church.
 Mary McCree was the first principal.

 In 1917, a fire struck the area known as the Fourth Ward, destroying most of the area east of Boulevard.
 Big Bethel was the only church in the ward owned by Blacks and still standing.
-The church served as a hub for gathering large numbers of Blacks for public meetings between 1917 and 1920.
+The church was a hub for gathering large numbers of Blacks for public meetings between 1917 and 1920.
 In 1920, fire struck the sanctuary; their insurance policy had expired the day before, and a tremendous debt was incurred to pay for the rebuilding.
 Between 1920 and 1930, John Lankford, a Black architect, restored the church from Victorian to Romanesque Revival style.
-Crowning the newly rebuilt Big Bethel was a lighted cross bearing the message "Jesus Saves" on the steeple.
-The American Civil Rights movement of the 1960s left a distinct impression on Big Bethel.
-A new Black theology was flowering, and a more activist, liberation-focused church evolved.

 Reference: